Caltech Home > PMA Home > Courses

 Ph 50 ab.
 Caltech Physics League.
 3 units (1-0-2): first, second terms.
 Prerequisites: Ph 1 abc.
 This course serves as a physics club, meeting weekly to discuss and analyze real-world problems in physical sciences.
 A broad range of topics will be considered, such as energy production, space and atmospheric phenomena, astrophysics, nano-science, and others.
 Students will use basic physics knowledge to produce simplified (and perhaps speculative) models of complex natural phenomena.
 In addition to regular assignments, students will also compete in solving challenge problems each quarter with prizes given in recognition of the best solutions.
 Instructor: Refael.

 Ph 70.
 Oral and Written Communication.
-6 units (2-0-4): first, third terms.
+6 units (2-0-4): first, second terms.
 Provides practice and guidance in oral and written communication of material related to contemporary physics research.
 Students will choose a topic of interest, make presentations of this material in a variety of formats, and, through a guided process, draft and revise a technical or review article on the topic.
 The course is intended for senior physics majors.
 Fulfills the Institute scientific writing requirement.
 Instructor: Hitlin.

 Ph 77 abc.
 Advanced Physics Laboratory.
 9 units (0-5-4): first, second, third terms.
 Prerequisites: Ph 7 or instructor's permission.
 Advanced preparation for laboratory research.
 Dual emphasis on practical skills used in modern research groups and historic experiments that illuminate important theoretical concepts.
 Topics include advanced signal acquisition, conditioning, and data processing, introductions to widely-used optical devices and techniques, laser-frequency stabilization, and classic experiments such as magnetic resonance, optical pumping, and doppler-free spectroscopy.
 Fundamentals of vacuum engineering, thin-film sample growth, and cryogenics are occasionally offered.
 Special topics and student-led projects are available on request.
 Instructors: Black, Libbrecht.